Photograph the scene. Get the NOG analysis.

 Full NOG-grounded output

-Every scan produces seven operational sections drawn from NFCC National Operational Guidance: incident information, resources, risk information, tactical priorities, objectives, communications, and a DRA hazard table.
+Every scan produces seven operational sections drawn from NFCC NOG: incident information, resources, risk information, tactical priorities, objectives, communications, and a DRA hazard table.

 Speakable control message

-One tap generates a formatted UK FRS informative message from your analysis.
+One tap generates a formatted UK FRS informative message.
 Play it aloud via the device speaker — ideal for practising radio transmission under pressure.

 Saved scan history